seandmurray/prose_isit/README.md

 A utility to help discover what type a variable is... or is not.

+Also a good replacement for lodash.
+No dependencies.

 ## Notes

 A new concept of *nil* has been added.
 Nil is anything that is either undefined or null.